zhenzhenz/learngit/readme.txt

-Git is a versoin control system.
+Git is a distributed versoin control system.
 Git is a free software.